abstracthat/hexo-boilerplate/source/index.md

 button: Check It Out on GitHub
 button_link: http://github.com/abstracthat/hexo-boilerplate/
 social:
-  # use all lowercase
+  # use all lowercase, options are: twitter, facebook, pinterest, tumblr, googleplus
+  - facebook
   - twitter
-  - facebook
-  - googleplus
-  - tumblr
 ---

 <div class="note"><p>**Note**: this boilerplate is currently under active development and may contain incomplete templates.</p></div>